daniel-molina/visualequation/doc/FORMALISM.md

 > **Properties and remarks**:
 >
 >1.
-To be finite, an equation requires that some of the parameters of some of
+To be finite, an equation requires that some of the elements of some of
->   its operators are symbols.
+>   its blocks are symbols.
 >1.
-A subeq of an equation is always the whole equation or a parameter of some
+A subeq of an equation is always the whole equation, the parameter of some
->   operator of the equation.
+>   operator of the equation or an element of a juxt-block.
 >1.
 Subequations contain other subequations only **completely**, meaning that,
->   if subequation S contains subequation T, every element of T is an element
+>   if subequation S contains subequation T, every any-level element of T is an
->   of S. In other words, they do not partially overlap.
+>   any-level element of S. In other words, subeqs do not partially overlap.
 >1.
-An parameter of a subequation S cannot be S (nor equal since only finite
+A parameter of a subequation S cannot be S (nor equal since only finite
 >   subequations are considered).
 >1.
 One parameter of an operator OP cannot be a subequation of other
 >   parameter of OP.
 >1.
-A subequation do not need another subequation to make sense, even if the
+A subequation does not need another subequation to make sense, even if the
 >   concept of subeq SB of a subeq S is defined and in that case SB requires S.
 >1.
 Superequations always are referred to a subequation SB in certain
->   subequation S, when it is not specified, the whole equation E to which
+>   subequation S; when S is not specified, the whole equation E to which
->   S belongs is supposed to have that role.
+>   SB belongs is supposed to have that role.
 >1.
-A block always contains, at least, one operator (the leading operator).
+A block B always contains, at least, one operator (the leading operator,
+>   lop-B).
 >1.
-The leading operator is a privileged operator in a block because:
+The leading operator of a block B is a privileged any-level operator of B
+>   because:
 >
->   *   It and its parameters define completely the block.
+>   *   lop-B and its parameters define B completely.
->   *   It is not part of the parameter of any other operator of the block.
+>   *   It is not an any-level op of any any-level parameter of B.

-## Implementation of an equation in Visual Equation

-*   Symbols are 1-elem lists (the surrounding list is needed to keep references).
-*   Operators are objects with some properties.
-*   Blocks are lists which first element is the lop and the rest are lop-pars.
-*   Arguments are not represented.

-Because the interesting part of represented symbols is what is contained inside the 1-elem list, the containing element is called a **pseudosymbol** and it shares the same noun than its symbol in the code.

-Since an equation must always be valid, when an operator is introduced and the user has not yet specified one or more of its parameters, they are set to the special symbol **PVOID**, which is represented by a small square when displayed.

-> **Note**: Because the essential part of the symbols is the element that the
-> list contains, variables which hold the value of these element will be named
-> with the common name used for the symbol in this documentation even if it
-> would be more consistent to reserve the name for the full symbol.
-For
-> example, a PVOID will be represented as \[PVOID\].

-To give special properties to symbols, the 1-elems of lists representing a symbols are 0-args operators.
-However, operators are never identified with symbols in this formalism.

-The **class** used for operators has the following properties:

-*   A string holding the **name** of the operator.
-Must be its common noun in lowercase.
-When they are represented, uppercase is used.
-On the other hand, e.g., lowercase is more suitable for filenames.
-*   A string indicating its **LaTeX code** and the position of its arguments.
-*   The **number of arguments** it has.
-Default value: 0.
-*   A string, possibly empty, which can be used to indicate a **special property** of the operator.
-In the future it may be replaced by a list of tags.
-Default value: "".
-*   A Unicode representation of the operator.

-To debug the code and write examples, strings are also allowed instead of 0-args ops, being its content its latex code or something else if it does not need to be displayed.

-> **Example**:
->
-> Here is the equation of previous examples using the implemented format,
-> using a string
->
-> `[SUM, ["1"], [PROD, ["2"], ["3"]]]`
->
-> where lops are supposed to be defined, for example as
->
->   `SUM = Op("sum", "{0}+{1}", 2); PROD = Op("prod", "{0}*{1}", 2)`
->
-> Note that SUM and PROD as 2-args ops are useful for examples because they are
-> common operators in the real world, but in practice they are implemented
-> as symbols in visual equation.
->
-> First equation is shorter than the following valid code which specify the
-> symbols in the standard way
->
-> `[SUM, [Op("one", "1")], [PROD, [Op("two", "2")], [Op("three", "3")]]]`
->
-> If symbols (or more precisely, elems contained in 1-elem lists representing
-> symbols) have been previously defined similarly to SUM and PROD
->
-> `[SUM, [ONE], [PROD, [TWO], [THREE]]]`

 ## Selection rules

+A subequation that can be selected means, in the implementation, that they can be highlighted or the cursor/caret can be placed to the left of the subeq.

+In the current implementation, only a subset of all this machinery is currently being used in VE.
+In fact, the only current reason to use selection rules is to avoid selecting contiguous subequations redundantly.

-There are reasons to avoid the user to select some subequations:
+In general, there are many reasons to avoid the user to select some
+subequations:

 1. They can be artifacts that have no meaning to the user.
 1. It can be redundant to select certain blocks.
-1. The user can ask explicitly not to select a subeq.
+1. The user may ask explicitly not to select a subeq.
 1. There can be LaTeX limitations to select a subequation.
 1. That subequation cannot be edited with the same flexibility than typical subequations because that has consequences that current code cannot manage.
 1. Other cases?

-The following definitions specify the terminology used to prohibit certain subequations of an equation to be selected.
+The next definitions specify the terminology used to prohibit certain subequations of an equation to be selected.

 > **Note**:
 >
 > It can be tricky to correctly use the language to indicate that an element
-> has a property because it is an element of another element but no by itself
+> has a property because it is an element of another element but not by itself.
-> since an element *equal* to that one may not have that property or the
+> In particular, an element *equal* to that one may not have that property, or
-> element itself may not have that property after an equation edition in which
+> the element itself may not have that property after an equation edition (if
-> the element survives.
+> the element survives).
 >
 > The chosen solution is to define selectivity as a property of a subequation
 > *of an equation* because when the equation is fixed selectivity rules can be
 > consistent.
-It could be helpful to reader to think that being selectable is
+It could be helpful to the reader to think that being
-> a property of subequations "in" an equation to emphasize the dependence on
+> selectable is a property of subequations "in" an equation to emphasize the
-> the equation.
+> dependence on the equation.

 ### The user property

-An element which is not a block have intrinsically the **user property** or not.
-Blocks inherit this property from its lop.

-> **Note*:
->
+A symbol, operator or argument can hold the **user property**.

-> The user property has only the same meaning for symbols and blocks.
+A block B has the user property if lop-B has the user property.

+A subequation is **potentially selectable** if it has the user property.

+**Rule**: Every symbol holds the user property.

-Depending on its type, an elements with the user property is referred as:
+Depending on its type, an element with the user property is referred as:

-*   User symbol
 *   User operator (uop)
 *   User arguments (uarg)
 *   User block (ublock)

+"User symbol" is avoided due to previous rule.

-Any term previously defined term preceded by "user" and their abbreviations beginning with "u" indicates that in addition they are user elements.
-In particular, they are considered usubeqs, usupeqs, X-ublocks, upars, lop-X -upars.
+Any other term preceded by "user" and their abbreviations beginning with "u" indicates that, in addition, they are user elements.
+In particular, they are considered usubeqs, usupeqs, X-ublocks, upars, lop-X-upars.

 > **Examples**:
 >
 > When it is considered a X-ublock, it is supposed that it is a usubeq.
 As a
 > consequence, X is necessarily a uop since ublocks can only be uop-blocks.
 >
-> Let X be a particular op.
+> Let X be a unique op.
 Then, X-block is the block defined by X, which is
 > unique since X is unique.
 If we knew that X is a uop, we can write
 > X-ublock.
 However, if X was not really a uop, writing X-ublock would be a
 > nonsense or it may be possible to say that element X-ublock does not exist